ahuruFoundation/ahuruFoundation.github.io/index.md

 ---
-title: privacy policy page
+title: Main page
-description: This is the Privacy Page.
+description: This is the Entry Page.
 ---

 ## Welcome to Ahuru Foundation